-academic building through a design and build contract that consisted of learning facilities inclusive of laboratory's, Research and Development rooms as well as associated offices and welfare.
-Specialist process drainage and ventilation was required to accommodate the laboratory ntro as part of the overall development of F
+Spencer Group was to provide an academic building through a design and build contract that consisted of learning facilities inclusive of laboratory's, Research and Development rooms as well as associated offices and welfare.
+Specialist process drainage and ventilation was required to accommodate the laboratory and R&D rooms.